fancyc-bsi/NMB-lite/docs/index.md

 - **Screenshot Integration:** Automatically captures screenshots of scan results for visual verification.
 - **Retry Mechanism:** Implements a retry mechanism for `nmap` scans with the `-Pn` option if the initial scan fails.
 - **Report Generation:** Generates markdown and HTML reports of the scan results.
+- **Remote Execution** Executes verification steps on remote host instead of locally if selected.

 ## Configuration